AntoineDargier/EEG-Classification/README.md

 # Sleep phases classification using electroencephalograms (EEGs) and accelerometers

 ### Goal
-Classification of sleep phases using EEGs and accelerometers data.
+Implementation of ML and DL methods for the classification of sleep phases using EEGs and accelerometers data.

 ### Language
 ```Python```